Command line interface

 cyto_genes = ""

 Then, we generate the bounding boxes of the patches on which Baysor will be run.
-Here, the patches have a width and height of 1200 microns and an overlap of 50 microns.
+Here, the patches have a width and height of 200 microns.
 We advise bigger sizes for real datasets (see our default parameters in one of our config files).
 On the toy dataset, this will generate 4 patches.

 Now, we can run Baysor on each individual patch.
 Execute the following command lines to run Baysor on each patch (i.e., 0